Eclipse IDE Integration

 In the Install dialog, expand the entry for Squish Eclipse Integration to show all the available features.
 The most fundamental feature is called Squish UI.
 It provides basic Squish support and must be checked to enable using Squish within Eclipse.
 Also included is support for script editors.
 Select at least one of the editor support items.

 Once you have selected the features you want, click the Next button and follow the dialog's instructions.
 For example, accept license agreements or acknowledge security warnings.
 Keep going until you can finally click the Finish button.
 During the process you may be prompted with a dialog informing you that the Squish integration is not signed.
 If you received the

-.zip file from froglogic, it is safe to install the features. froglogic is currently working on getting Squish Eclipse Integration signed.
+.zip file from Qt Company, it is safe to install the features.

 Once the features have been added Eclipse will prompt you to restart.
 Doing the restart is not necessary as you need to quit Eclipse completely now anyway.

 After installing Squish features and exiting Eclipse, you need to modify the